nripendra/xGherkin.net/README.md

 There is support for much of Gherkin syntax such as:

 * Feature with description
-* Senario with Given-When-Then steps
+* Scenario with Given-When-Then steps
-* Senario outline, that can parameterize the Senario steps
+* Scenario outline, that can parameterize the Scenario steps
 * Example table
 * Fixture table in given step is also supported.
 * Background